kytvi2p/grid-updates/man/grid-updates.1.md

 provide users with URIs to directories that contain the subscription files.
 The available subscription types are the news feed (called **NEWS.tgz**), the introducer list (called **introducers.json.txt**) and the community repair list of shares (called **community-repair.json.txt**).

+For the specific requirements of the JSON lists, please see the included example files in the share directory.

 Please note that *grid-updates* expects the URIs of directories, not of the files themselves.
 It will append the filenames itself.

 FILES
 =====